 Another scenario?
 It might work now but that doesn’t stop your personal details from popping up on other websites or in other search engines.
 The fastest (and most comprehensive) way to ensure the privacy of your personal information is partnering with a reputation management company.

-You should definitely still try the easy methods we’ll outline below–but if those don’t work, Better Reputation or Reputation Defender Network can save you time, money, hassle, and stress right away.
+You should definitely still try the easy methods we’ll outline below–but if those don’t work, Reputation Defense Network or Rhino Reviews can save you time, money, hassle, and stress right away.

 Two Easy Ways to Remove Personal Information From Google Search